 by Robert Cole, Instructional Developer, Reinert Center I was recently scrolling through my social media feed and happened upon a proclamation that the individual making the post was no longer calling class participation, participation.
 That instead he was calling it engagement.
 And then, he went on to delineate several facets of what engagement meant in… Continue reading Participation, Engagement, and Grading – Oh my!

 The Reinert Center has launched a new option for its long running Certificate in University Teaching Skills.
 Faculty and graduate students can now earn an Online University Teaching Skills Certificate.
 The certificate requirements include workshops in areas such as engaging students online, and assessing online learning, and a capstone project involving a self assessment of… Continue reading Reinert Center Offers New Certificate Option for Online Teaching

 by Gina Merys, Director, Reinert Center Welcome to the 2022-2023 academic year!
 This year marks the 25th anniversary of the Reinert Center.
 We have many things planned for year, some of which celebrates this milestone, but most of which showcases what we have done best throughout our 25-year history—supporting instructors in the teaching tips, techniques,… Continue reading Welcome Back

-A new resource guide on Assisting Students with Short-Term Absences Keep Current has now been posted to the Reinert Center website.
+A new resource guide on Considerations for Culturally Responsive Online Course Design has now been posted to the Reinert Center website.
 If you want to find more resource guides we offer, visit this webpage.
 If you have ideas for resource guide topics you would like to see posted, share them here (LINK).